-Paycheck to Paycheck is an online, interactive database prepared by the Center for Housing Policy – the nonprofit research affiliate of the National Housing Conference (NHC) – that compares wages for selected occupations with the costs of owning and renting a home.
-The purpose of the database is to examine how working families relying on these earnings fare in housing markets around the country.
-Paycheck to Paycheck uses a common set of data applied in a consistent way to examine housing affordability.
-The user can compare one occupation across three metro areas or up to ten occupations in a single metro area.
-If no occupations are selected, Paycheck to Paycheck analyzes the following default set of occupations: teacher, police officer, licensed practical nurse, retail sales worker, and janitor.
+Paycheck to Paycheck is comprised of an online, interactive database and accompanying report prepared by the Center for Housing Policy – the nonprofit research affiliate of the National Housing Conference (NHC) – that compares wages for selected occupations with the income needed to buy or rent a home.
+The purpose of the database is to examine how full-time workers fare in housing markets around the country.

 A link to the Paycheck to Paycheck database is available on NHC’s home page at www.nhc.org.
 To access the database directly, please go to www.nhc.org/paycheck/.

-With a few selections from a drop-down menu, Paycheck to Paycheck provides custom charts examining the affordability of homes for workers in your choice of up to ten occupations (from a total of 74 included) in any one of more than 200 metropolitan areas or the U.S. as a whole.
-(Alternatively, Paycheck to Paycheck can show the affordability of homes in up to three metropolitan areas for any one occupation that you select.)
+Paycheck to Paycheck provides custom charts examining rental and homeownership affordability for workers in your choice of up to ten occupations (from a total of 76 included) in any one of more than 200 metropolitan areas or the U.S. as a whole.
+(Alternatively, Paycheck to Paycheck can show housing affordability for one occupation in up to three metropolitan areas.)

-Paycheck to Paycheck results include two charts: The homeownership chart shows the income needed to qualify for the median priced home in the metropolitan area and compares that income to what workers in the selected occupations actually earn.
+The Paycheck to Paycheck database produces results two charts: homeownership affordability and rental affordability.
+The homeownership chart shows the income needed to purchase a median-priced home in the metropolitan area and compares that income to what workers in the selected occupations actually earn.
 The rental chart shows the amount a worker needs to earn to afford a one- or two-bedroom rental unit—that is, so that rent does not exceed the generally accepted standard of 30 percent of income.
 This wage is then compared to the median wage actually earned by workers in the metro area(s).

 The Center strives to include as many metropolitan areas as possible, but limits on data availability and size of the database mean we can’t cover all geographic areas in the country.
 However, Paycheck to Paycheck does provide a template that can be used for similar analyses in metropolitan areas, counties, cities, or other communities of any size.